aureliobarbosa/aureliobarbosa/README.md

 Hello, I'm Marco Barbosa.
-Physicist exchanging career to Software Engineer.
+Physicist studying Software Engineer.

 My current goal is to use software engineering techniques such Test-driven Development (TDD) and Continuous Integration/Continuous Delivery (CI/CD) to improve scientific softwares and workflows.
 To achieve this goal I have being actively developing applications and participating on open source communities of the PyData Ecosystem (Python, Numpy, pandas, among others).
 I also teach and mentor students to improve their problem solving capabilities using programming languages such as C and Python.